rizafahmi/ex_video/README.md

   end
 ```

-In my opinion, Phoenix error message is pretty good.
+As we speak earlier, Phoenix error pages is pretty damn good.
 Almost like doing TDD, right?!
 It instructing us to complete something.
-If you open browser, it will complain there was no show html template.
+Now if you open browser, it will complain there was no show html template.
 Which our next step.

 ```
 <h2>Show video</h2>